 The Leh-Manali Highway is a high mountain road situated in India.
 It spans over a length of 479 km (298 mi) among the Himalaya mountain range.
 It passes through some of the worlds highest mountain passes in the world, with a mean altitude in between 2 to 3 miles above sea level.
 Uncertain weather, high altitude, no roads, extreme cold and no civilization for miles make this a very treacherous track.
 Carry extra fuel and feel close to heaven.

 D915 is one of the most challenging roads in the world.
 Located in the Trabzon province, Turkey, the road is extreme, bordered by a drop of hundreds of meters unprotected by guardrails.
 It’s definitely not for anyone suffering from vertigo or a fear of landslides.
 Only the suicidal, the insane, or the paid-to-do-this should ever drive down.
 This road has humbled many egos.
-It’s not for the sissies and shouldn’t be attempted by novice drivers.
+One mistake and it's a free fall to your death.

 The Furka pass is a high mountain pass at an elevation of 2.431 m (7,976ft) above the sea level, located in one of the snowiest regions in Switzerland.
 It’s one of the world's most iconic, exhilarating and exciting drives, through the Swiss Alps.
 The pass was imortalised by the Aston DB5 / Ford Mustang car chase in James Bond's Goldfinger.
 It's one of the highest mountain passes of the Alps.

-Tianmen Shan Big Gate (also called the Tianmen Winding Mountain Road) is a road located within Tianmen Mountain National Park, Zhangjiajie, in northwestern Hunan Province, China.
-The road to reach the top is 11 kilometres (6.8 mi) long from the bottom to the top.
-The highest point of the road is 1.300m above sea level, and the lowest point is 200m.
-The road took eight years to finish with work starting in 1998, and finishing in 2006.
+Located within the Tianmen Mountain National Park, in northwestern Hunan Province, China, the Tianmen Shan Big Gate Road (also called the Tianmen Winding Mountain Road) is 11 kilometres (6.8 mi) long from the bottom to the top.
+The highest point of the road is at 1.300m above sea level, and the lowest point is 200m.
+The construction of the road took eight years, finishing in 2006.

 The popular tourist road Lysevegen in Forsand in Ryfylke (FV500) is a curvy mountainous road going from Lysebotn innermost in the Lysefjord to Sirdal, with a length of 29 km (18 mi.)
 This is an impressive road in the high mountains of Rogaland and Vest Agder some of it single carriageway with passing places - with impressive scenery and weather.
 It’s one of the famous hairpinned roads in the world.

-Col du Chaussy is a high mountain pass, at an elevation of 1,533m above the sea level, in the D77B road, located in the Savoie department in the Rhône-Alpes region in south-eastern France.The road to reach the summit starts with the famous “lacets de Montvernier”, a special 3 km stretch with 17 hairpins as the road virtually climbs a cliff.
+Col du Chaussy is a high mountain pass, at an elevation of 1.533m (5,029ft) above the sea level, traversed by the D77B road, located in the Savoie department in the Rhône-Alpes region in south-eastern France.The road to reach the summit starts with the famous “lacets de Montvernier”, a special 3 km stretch with 17 hairpins as the road virtually climbs a cliff.
 It's an improbable road clinging to the edge of the cliff.
 It's one of the most scenic drives in the world.

 Strada delle 52 gallerie (Road of 52 galleries) is a military trail built during World War I on the massif of Pasubio (Vicenza, Italy).
 This extremely dangerous track winds between nozzle Campiglia (1,219 m) and the gates of Pasubio (1,934 m) crossing the southern side of the mountain.
 The track was built in this position to be away from the Austro-Hungarian artillery fire, with its pinnacles, deep canyons and sheer rock faces.